Always going upstream against the current – part 1

 Tasmania is also free from a number of parasites and diseases that have affected some salmon colonies around the world.

-My recent trip to Tasmania led me to Huon Aquaculture, which began farming not long after in 1987 and has grown to become one of Australia’s most prominent producers of Atlantic salmon.
+My recent trip to Tasmania led me to Huon Aquaculture, which was founded in 1987 and has grown to become one of thee most prominent salmon producers in the Southern Hemisphere.

 The Huon Aquaculture Group produces over 17,000 tonne of fresh salmon per year and my favourites of their delicious range includes among: